-Upon the closing of this offering, we will have outstanding an aggregate of 39,642,113 shares of common stock, assuming the issuance of 7,000,000 shares of common stock offered by us in this offering.
+Upon the closing of this offering, we will have outstanding an aggregate of shares of common stock, assuming the issuance of shares of common stock offered by us in this offering.
 Of these shares, all shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sales would be subject to the Rule 144 resale restrictions described below, other than the holding period requirement.

-The remaining 32,642,113 shares of common stock will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
+The remaining shares of common stock will be "restricted securities," as that term is defined in Rule 144 under the Securities Act.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act, which are summarized below.

-In addition, of the 1,779,637 shares of our common stock that will be subject to stock options outstanding immediately after this offering, options to purchase 596,134 shares of common stock will be vested immediately after this offering and, upon exercise, these shares will be eligible for sale subject to the lock-up agreements described below and the holding requirements of Rules 144 and 701 under the Securities Act.
+In addition, of the shares of our common stock that will be subject to stock options outstanding immediately after this offering, options to purchase shares of common stock will be vested immediately after this offering and, upon exercise, these shares will be eligible for sale subject to the lock-up agreements described below and the holding requirements of Rules 144 and 701 under the Securities Act.

-In addition, under the Plan, we intend to grant to certain of our employees and non-employee directors in connection with this offering awards of stock options at an exercise price equal to the initial public offering price of our common stock with respect to an aggregate of up to 685,310 shares of common stock immediately following the completion of the offering.
-We have not yet determined the allocation of such awards of stock options among the individuals, except for the executive officers and certain non-employee directors.
+In addition, under the Plan, we intend to grant to certain of our employees in connection with this offering equity awards with respect to an aggregate of up to 2% of our fully diluted shares of common stock outstanding immediately following the completion of the offering.
+We have not yet determined the allocation of such equity awards among the individuals.
 The shares issuable with respect to these awards not held by our affiliates will be freely tradable without restriction under the Securities Act, however, they will be subject to the 180-day lock-up arrangements described under "-Lock-Up Agreements."
-See "Executive and Director Compensation-Narrative to Summary Compensation Table-Offering Grants to Employees under the 2016 Incentive Award Plan" and "Executive and Director Compensation-Director Compensation."
+See "Executive and Director Compensation-Narrative to Summary Compensation Table-Offering Grants to Employees under the 2016 Incentive Award Plan"